 Good nutrition is the cornerstone of a child's health.

 Our Head Start Program meets the nutritional needs of your child by serving meals that offer a variety of foods and providing nutrition activities that broaden their experiences.
-Nutritious menus offer a variety of foods.
-The support of a Registered Dietitian, Nutrition Specialist and classroom nutrition activities help your child develop good eating habits, offer nutitious food choices and promote healthy development.
+The support of a Registered Dietitian, Nutrition Specialist and classroom nutrition activities help your child develop good eating habits, offer nutritious food choices and promote healthy development.

-Meals served at the centers meed the requirements of the Child and Adult Care Food Program (CACFP).
+Meals served at the centers meet the requirements of the Child and Adult Care Food Program (CACFP).
 All children, parents, staff and volunteers eat together.
 Children are encouraged to try new foods and serve themselves by assisting with set up, meal service and clean up.
-Adults set a good example by eating and drinking the same foods offered t the children.
-Center meals served are breakfast, lunce and afternoon snack.
+Adults set a good example by eating and drinking the same foods offered to the children.
+Center meals served are breakfast, lunch, and afternoon snacks.
 Food safety and sanitation measures protect the health and safety of everyone.

 - FOOD IS NEVER USED AS A PUNISHMENT OR REWARD.
 Each child is encouraged, but not forced to eat or taste foods served.
 Everyone is served portion sizes based on USDA recommendation for 3-5 year olds, including adults, unless they have a special diet or food allergy.
 Also, no rewards are given for those "cleaning their plate."

 - Good oral health is promoted in our program by offering dairy products, water, a wide variety of fruit and vegetables, and using sugary foods in moderation.
 Brushing teeth after breakfast and lunch in the classroom is another way our Head Start promotes the prevention of tooth decay.